SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

                                   setting serves as the default for the user setting, which users can configure in their own settings.

+allowColorSelection               Whether or not to allow users to select text
+                                  colors for their message.
+Valid values are true and false.

+noColorSelectionGrpNames          A list of message group names where users are
+                                  not allowed to select colors for their message.
+The names in this list must be separated by commas or spaces.
+These can be the group's short names or their descriptions.

+noColorSelectionSubBoardCodes     A list of message sub-board internal codes
+                                  where users are not allowed to select colors for their message.
+The names in this list must be separated by commas or spaces.

+cvtColorToANSIGrpNames            A list of group names for message groups where
+                                  text color codes should be converted to ANSI codes.
+The names in this list must be separated by commas or spaces.
+These can be the group's short names or their descriptions.

+cvtColorToANSISubBoardCodes       A list of sub-board internal codes where text
+                                  color codes should be converted to ANSI codes.
+                                  The names in this list must be separated by commas or spaces.

 Ice colors
 ----------